-Some of the articles and chapters below are linked to flies that you can download.
-Simply click on files that are highlighted and your computer will download that file for you.
+Most of the articles and chapters below are linked to my Research Gate page.
+Simply click on highlighted titles and you will be taken to the article or chapter.

 Jiang, B., Li, D., Larsen, L., & Sullivan, W.C.
 (2015, in press).
 A dose-response curve describing the relationship between tree density and self-reported stress recovery.
 To appear in Environment & Behavior.
 DOI: 10.1177/0013916514552321.

 Jiang, B., Larsen, L., Deal, B., & Sullivan (2015).
 A dose-response curve describing the relationship between tree cover density and landscape preference.
 Landscape & Urban Planning, 139, p.16-25.